Driscoll Independent School District

 Driscoll Independent School District is a public school district based in Driscoll, Texas, United States.

 The district serves students in prekindergarten to grade 8.

 In 2009, Driscoll ISD was rated as "exemplary" by the Texas Education Agency, the highest rating given by the state.

+The district collaborated in the establishment of Academy High School of Santa Gertrudis Independent School District.
+The school opened in 1994.